 How grade level affects teacher salary

 The grade level you choose to teach also determines your salary.
-An elementary school teacher salary is lower than a high school teacher salary.
+An elementary school teacher salary is lower than a secondary education teacher salary.
 This is because elementary school teachers need fewer endorsements.
 They also have fewer teaching days required by the state.

 Teacher salaries by state and level